Carnaby Street

-Carnaby Street is a pedestrianised shopping street in Soho in the City of Westminster, Central London.
+Carnaby Street is a pedestrianised shopping street in Soho in the City of Westminster.
 Close to Oxford Street and Regent Street, it is home to fashion and lifestyle retailers, including many independent fashion boutiques.

 Streets crossing, or meeting with, Carnaby Street are, from south to north, Beak Street, Broadwick Street, Kingly Court, Ganton Street, Marlborough Court, Lowndes Court, Fouberts Place, Little Marlborough Street and Great Marlborough Street.
 The nearest London Underground station is Oxford Circus.

 History

 Carnaby Street derives its name from Karnaby House, which was built in 1683 to the east.
 The origin of the name is unknown.
 The street was probably laid out in 1685 or 1686.
 First appearing in the ratebooks in 1687, it was almost completely built up by 1690 with small houses.
 A market was developed in the 1820s.
 In his novel, Sybil (1845), Benjamin Disraeli refers to "a carcase-butcher famous in Carnaby-market".

-This area is notable for a cholera outbreak in 1854 leading to an early application of fundamental epidemiological principles to resolve the crisis.
-John Snow, the physician who recognised the cases were concentrated near a pump on Broad Street communicated the finding on a topographical display.
-It led to the pump being locked and the reduction in cases of cholera was rapid.
+This area is notable for a cholera outbreak in 1854 that led to an early application of fundamental epidemiological principles to resolve the crisis.
+John Snow, the physician who recognised the cases were concentrated near a pump on Broad Street (later renamed Broadwick Street), communicated the finding on a topographical display.
+This led to the pump being locked, after which the reduction in cases of cholera was rapid.

 20th century

 In 1934, Amy Ashwood Garvey and Sam Manning opened the Florence Mills Social Club at number 50, a jazz club that became a gathering place for supporters of Pan-Africanism.

 Carnaby Street in the early 1950s was a shabby Soho backstreet consisting of "rag trade sweat shops, locksmiths and tailors, and a Central Electricity Board depot practically took up one side of the street."
 The genesis of Carnaby Street as a global fashion destination began with Bill 'Vince' Green, a male physique photographer.
-In 1954 he opened opened a small clothing boutique 'Vince' in adjoining Newburgh Street, to capitalise on the homosexual body-building community that congregated around the Marshall Street baths.
-Those who modelled for the Vince catalogue and advertisements, and boosted its popularity, were the then barely-known Sean Connery and the hugely popular handsome boxer Billy Walker.To further attract custom, Green hired pretty young men as sales assistants, one of whom was the Glasgow-born John Stephen, later to be known as 'The King Of Carnaby Street'.
+In 1954 he opened a small clothing boutique, Vince, in adjoining Newburgh Street, to capitalise on the homosexual body-building community that congregated around the Marshall Street baths.
+Those who modelled for the Vince catalogue and advertisements, and boosted its popularity, were the then barely-known Sean Connery and the hugely popular handsome boxer Billy Walker.
+To further attract custom, Green hired pretty young men as sales assistants, one of whom was the Glasgow-born John Stephen, later to be known as 'The King Of Carnaby Street'.